leo-texuanw/Learning/aws/docs/RDS n Aurora n ElastiCache.md

 Automated db instantiation and auto-scaling based on actual usage.

-- Good for infrequent intermittent or unpredictable workloads.
+- Good for infrequent, intermittent or unpredictable workloads.
   - No capacity planning needed
   - Pay per second, can be more cost-effective